ianperez/magma/README.md

 TBD

-We're excited to see how you use ModSentinel to enhance your gaming experience!
+We're excited to see how you use MAGMA to enhance your gaming experience!